Quick and Painless Tooth Extractions in Brandon, MI

 We perform almost all extractions right here in our office and do not refer out unless you have a serious and extreme condition.
 We also specialize in wisdom teeth removal for your convenience.
 If your impacted wisdom teeth are causing you pain or discomfort, come see us right away!

 After we have extracted your teeth, we will discuss your tooth replacement options with you.
 You may benefit from immediate implants, or you can wait and have implants, a bridge, or dentures, depending on your situation, preferences, and the structure of your mouth.

 If you are afraid of your upcoming procedure, you may want to speak with Dr. Harrell about sedation dentistry.
-We use three different types of sedation: laughing gas, oral sedation (free!), and IV sedation.
+We use two different types of sedation: laughing gas and oral sedation (free!).
 It is important that we determine the best sedation option for you based on your health and your needs.
-The most common forms are laughing gas and oral sedation.
 You will be awake during both of these treatment options, and we will monitor you closely to ensure you are safe throughout the procedure.

-If you are interested in discussing our tooth extraction procedures and treatments, call our office today at 248-469-0218.
+If you are interested in discussing our tooth removal or dental extractions procedures and treatments, call our office today at 248-469-0218.